Warning Signs and Symptoms of Throat Cancer - My Father's Personal Story

 Dad Fighting Cancer of the Throat

 My father-in-law had a couple of faults, God rest his soul—he was a heavy drinker and a heavy smoker.
-He woke up in the morning with a beer in his hand and a cigarette in his mouth and went to bed the same way.
-My dad wasn't even a whiskey or hard liquor drinker.
-He would occasionally have some vodka or Jack but not every day.
+He woke up in the morning with a beer in his hand and a cigarette in his mouth; he went to bed the same way.
+My dad wasn't even a hard liquor or whiskey drinker.
+He would occasionally have some vodka or Jack; not every day, however.
 Please understand that I am not judging anyone, so please don't think I am.
-I smoke, myself—yes, I know—but when you mix the two together, over the years, you are asking for trouble.
+I my self smoke, yes, I know—but when you mix the two together, over the years, you are asking for trouble.

 Warning Signs Of Throat Cancer